 For at least a month there was silence.
 I checked my email obsessively every day and assumed I had made the wrong decision when there were no new inquiries.
 I even considered taking a part-time job, but my husband told me, “You want this.
 You’re doing this.”
 So, I stuck it out.

 I’m so glad I did because by the beginning of May the emails started picking up significantly.
 I have now reached the point where I am comfortable being a full-time wedding photographer, and absolutely have no regrets.

-To learn more about wedding photography, here are some other great articles:
+To learn more about wedding photography, read these other great resources: